 Mix 450 ml of the ground mussel shells with 150 ml of the alginate solution.

 Pour the mixture into a mould and place it in a dehydrator at minimum temperature (30°C).
 After a few hours you can remove it from the mould and continue the dehydration process

 When you're done with the object you've made, it can be submerged in water and it will progressively disintegrate.
 The calcareous solution can then be used in plants to reduce the pH in soils.

-Mussels (mytilus chilensis), alginate solutions.
+Mussel (mytilus chilensis), alginate solution.

 Calcáreo, emergent biomatter / / algae - mussel based (Article)

 Laboratorio de Biomateriales de Valdivia, Laboratorio de Biofabricación UC, Escuela de Diseño UC, Alejandro Durán, Antonia Valencia